This Concept2 SkiErg review will cover everything you may want to know about the device to help you decide if you wish to purchase.

 Anyone of any age and ability who wants a challenging low-impact workout to improve their fitness, strength, and endurance will benefit from using the SkiErg.

 With the machine’s primary focus being the upper body and core, workouts are very gentle on the hips, the knees, and the ankles.
 If desired, you can isolate movement to your upper body only.
-This makes the device ideal for those who are rehabilitating from a leg injury.
-The SkiErg can even be utilized seated.
+This makes the device ideal if you are rehabilitating from a leg injury.
+You can even use the SkiErg while seated.

 The SkiErg is also an excellent tool for adaptive athletes and Nordic skiers who want to practice their technique and keep in shape during the off-season.

 The SkiErg provides a total body workout.
 The primary muscles targeted are the triceps, the biceps, and the core.
 The quads and the glutes are also targeted, though not to the same extent.

 What’s in the box?

 When you buy a SkiErg, you will also receive wall mounting hardware, assembly tools, and an illustrated assembly guide.